Uniform Sampling through the Lov\'asz Local Lemma: Distributed algorithms for sampling

 \section{Distributed algorithms for sampling}

-An interesting feature of Algorithm~\ref{alg:G-prs} is that it is distributed.\footnote{See \cite{FSY17} for a very recent work by Feng, Sun, and Yin on distributed sampling algorithms.
+An interesting feature of Algorithm~\ref{ALG:G-PRS} is that it is distributed.\footnote{See \cite{FSY17} for a very recent work by Feng, Sun, and Yin on distributed sampling algorithms.
 In particular, they show a similar lower bound in \cite[Section 5]{FSY17}.} For concreteness, consider the algorithm applied to sampling hard-core configurations on a graph~$G$ (i.e.\ \Cref{alg:Hardcore}), assumed to be of bounded maximum degree.
 Imagine that each vertex is assigned a processor that has access to a source of random bits.
 Communication is possible between adjacent processors and is assumed to take constant time.
+This is essentially Linial's LOCAL model \cite{Lin87}.
 Then, in each parallel round of the algorithm, the processor at vertex~$v$ can update the value $\sigma(v)$ in constant time, as this requires access only to the values of $\sigma(u)$ for vertices $u\in V(G)$ within a bounded distance~$r$ of $v$.
 In the case of the hard-core model, we have $r=2$, since the value~$\sigma(v)$ at vertex~$v$ should be updated precisely if there are vertices $u$ and $u'$ such that $v\sim u$ and $u\sim u'$ and $\sigma(u)=\sigma(u')=1$.
 Note that we allow $u'=v$ here.

-In certain applications, including the hard-core model, Algorithm~\ref{alg:G-prs} runs in a number of rounds that is bounded in expectation by a logarithmic function of the size of the input.
+In certain applications, including the hard-core model, Algorithm~\ref{ALG:G-PRS} runs in a number of rounds that is bounded by a logarithmic function of the input size with high probability.
+(Recall \Cref{thm:exp-time:G-prs}.)
 We show that this is optimal.
 (Although the argument is presented in the context of the hard-core model, it ought to generalise to many other applications.)

 Set $L=\lceil c\log n\rceil$ for some constant $c>0$ to be chosen later.
 The instance that establishes the lower bound is a graph~$G$ consisting of a collection of $n/L$ disjoint paths $\Pi_1,\ldots,\Pi_{n/L}$ with $L$~vertices each.
 (Assume that $n$ is an exact multiple of $L$; this is not a significant restriction.)
 The high-level idea behind the lower bound is simple, and consists of two observations.
 We assume first that the distributed algorithm we are considering always produces an output, say $\sigmahat:V(G)\to\{0,1\}$, within $t$~rounds.
 It will be easy at the end to extend the argument to the situation where the running time is a possibly unbounded random variable with bounded expectation.